asx8678/exc-gate-stabilize/README.md

 ### Configuration

 The following environment variables control DBOS behavior:
-- `DBOS_CONDUCTOR_KEY`: If set, Code Puppy connects to the [DBOS Management Console](https://console.dbos.dev/).
+- `DBOS_CONDUCTOR_KEY`: If set,  connects to the [DBOS Management Console](https://console.dbos.dev/).
 Make sure you first register an app named `dbos-code-puppy` on the console to generate a Conductor key.
 Default: `None`.
 - `DBOS_LOG_LEVEL`: Logging verbosity: `CRITICAL`, `ERROR`, `WARNING`, `INFO`, or `DEBUG`.
 Default: `ERROR`.
 - `DBOS_SYSTEM_DATABASE_URL`: Database URL used by DBOS.
 Can point to a local SQLite file or a Postgres instance.
 Example: `postgresql://postgres:dbos@localhost:5432/postgres`.
 Default: `dbos_store.sqlite` file in the config directory.
-- `DBOS_APP_VERSION`: If set, Code Puppy uses it as the [DBOS application version](https://docs.dbos.dev/architecture#application-and-workflow-versions) and automatically tries to recover pending workflows for this version.
-Default: Code Puppy version + Unix timestamp in millisecond (disable automatic recovery).
+- `DBOS_APP_VERSION`: If set,  uses it as the [DBOS application version](https://docs.dbos.dev/architecture#application-and-workflow-versions) and automatically tries to recover pending workflows for this version.
+Default:  version + Unix timestamp in millisecond (disable automatic recovery).

 ### Custom Commands
 Create markdown files in `.claude/commands/`, `.github/prompts/`, or `.agents/commands/` to define custom slash commands.
 The filename becomes the command name and the content runs as a prompt.